 A gNB serving victim UEs may request neighbour gNBs to report SRS resources.
 The neighbour gNB may signal to neighbour gNBs information concerning SRS resources potentially causing UE-to-UE CLI.

-Two types of UE-to-UE CLI reporting are supported in case of SBFD operation: L1-based reporting and L3-based reporting.
+Two types of UE-to-UE CLI reporting are supported: L1-based reporting and L3-based reporting.
 A UE is not expected to be configured with both L1 CLI measurement and reporting and L3 CLI measurement and reporting simultaneously.

 For L3-based UE-to-UE CLI reporting, layer 3 filtering applies to CLI measurement results and both event triggered and periodic reporting are supported.